CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Jan 11, 2026

 This creates several pain points for first-time buyers:

-Depository institutions reduced their involvement in mortgage lending in the first half of 2024, while nonbank institutions filled the gap left by depository institutions in the mortgage lending market (Inside Mortgage Finance).
+Depository institutions have steadily reduced their involvement in mortgage lending, while nonbank institutions have filled the gap (Inside Mortgage Finance).
 This shift represents one of the most significant changes in mortgage lending in recent years.

 The non-traditional home loan market share is increasing rapidly, driven by several factors (Non-QM Home Loans):